 Please Touch the Art

-“Please Touch the Art” will invite sighted and visually impaired visitors to go beyond looking at artwork and encourage them to use their sense of touch to experience each piece.
-Artists are encouraged to submit work that has interesting tactile features.
-The exhibit will address issues about the nature of aesthetic appreciation and perception of art.
+Please Touch the Art invites sighted and visually impaired visitors to go beyond looking at artwork and encourages them to use their sense of touch to experience each piece.
+The exhibit addresses issues about the nature of aesthetic appreciation and perception of art.
 It also provides an inclusive and accessible experience for all visitors with the use of braille and large print gallery guides, audio guides, tactile maps, and navigational tools.

-“Please Touch the Art” is funded in part by Sasaki Foundation, Watertown Commission on Disability, and Mass Humanities, which receives support from the Massachusetts Cultural Council and is an affiliate of the National Endowment for the Humanities.
+Please Touch the Art is funded in part by Sasaki Foundation, Watertown Commission on Disability, and Mass Humanities, which receives support from the Massachusetts Cultural Council and is an affiliate of the National Endowment for the Humanities.

 About Mass Humanities: